From the 3rd to the 9th of August 2020 the "International Jazzwerkstatt" takes place for the 16th time in Saarwellingen.

-The entrance to the open-air campus is already from 18.00 h, so you can eat and drink in peace before, in the hall is the entrance only after the sound check.
+Entrance to the campus outdoor area begins at 6:00 PM, so you can enjoy something to eat and drink beforehand.
+Entrance to the hall is only after the sound check.

 Tony Lakatos (saxophone)